Overview

 References to The Harbor Group, Inc. as a “registered investment adviser”

-or any reference to being “registered” does not imply a certain level of skill
+or being “registered” do not imply a certain level of skill or training.

 The Harbor Group Inc.